builtbybel/NAppClean/README.md

 **What It Does**
 - Reads from PolicyPatterns.txt (or falls back to [CrapFixer](https://github.com/builtbybel/CrapFixer)\Plugins\CFEnhancer.txt)
--  Uninstalls pre-installed UWP apps based on match patterns
+- Uninstalls pre-installed Microsoft Store apps based on match patterns
 - Supports pattern-based whitelisting
 - Can even detect all installed apps using wildcard *
 - Extendable to third-party packages — you control what gets zapped
 - GUI inspired by Group Policy Editor, but smaller than any built-in tool

 **Perfect for lightweight scenarios like**
 - Intune / Autopilot post-deployment